 Do I need to wear a mask at a funeral?

 Yes.
-The government has advised that mandatory face coverings should be worn in both funeral homes, and places of worship.
+The government has advised that mandatory face coverings must be worn in both funeral homes, and places of worship.
 This means that you must keep your mask on at all times while attending a funeral.
 You may remove the mask once you are outdoors, for example at the graveside or in a garden of remembrance.

 Can I view my loved one in a chapel of rest during the pandemic?